 “They’re separate from vaccine hesitant [people],” says science journalist Melinda Wenner Moyer, who has written about vaccines and vaccine hesitancy for the New York Times.
 She describes anti-vaxxers as “people who are doggedly sharing misinformation and trying to convince other people that vaccines aren’t safe.
 But most people are not that.
 Most people are somewhere along this spectrum of maybe just having one question that makes them a little bit uncomfortable until they have the question answered.”

-Take the time to investigate vaccine hesitancy in your community and explain to readers its nuances.
+Take the time to investigate vaccine hesitancy in your community and explain its nuances to your audience.

 “People who are vaccine-hesitant are a very heterogenous group,” says Maryn McKenna, veteran science journalist, author and senior fellow at Emory University’s Center for the Study of Human Health.
 “Try to make it clear to the reader or the viewer that vaccine hesitancy is not one thing, but it’s a spectrum.
 People have come to it with degrees of belief or disbelief for a variety of reasons.”